 For surface analysis of fMRI data and automatic segmentation using FreeSurfer, as described below, a high-resolution T1-weighted anatomical image with excellent white-gray matter contrast is required.
 This image provides a common reference space for analyzing functional and diffusion-weighted imaging data.
 In most modern MRI scanners, this image will be referred to as an MPRAGE (Magnetization Prepared RApid Gradient Echo) image.
 Most modern MPRAGE sequences can provide sufficient quality data in a single scan (parameters in Table 1).
 If necessary, two or more scans can be averaged to improve gray-white matter contrast for segmentation.
 Below, we explain how DWI and fMRI data, which are usually collected with different voxel sizes and different origin points, can be automatically aligned and resampled for simultaneous viewing with the MPRAGE.

-Detailed descriptions of the FreeSurfer anatomical MRI processing stream can be found on the FreeSurfer wiki ((http://surfer.nmr.mgh.harvard.edu/fswiki/FreeSurferWiki); FreeSurfer output includes multiple cortical surface representations, as well as parcellation of cortical anatomical features and segmentation of subcortical structures.
+Detailed descriptions of the FreeSurfer anatomical MRI processing stream can be found on the FreeSurfer wiki (http://surfer.nmr.mgh.harvard.edu/fswiki/FreeSurferWiki); FreeSurfer output includes multiple cortical surface representations, as well as parcellation of cortical anatomical features and segmentation of subcortical structures.
 We recommend running the AFNI/SUMA script @SUMA_Make_Spec_FS on FreeSurfer output, which converts this output into file formats that can be easily processed using tools from AFNI/SUMA, FSL, SPM, and other neuroimaging software packages.
 For example, co-registration of images can be performed with one of several programs, such as 3dAllineate (AFNI/SUMA), FLIRT (FSL), bbregister (FreeSurfer), or the SPM Coregister function.

 Perform anatomical segmentation and cortical surface reconstruction by submitting T1-weighted anatomical image to FreeSurfer’s automated algorithm (recon-all).